-The ARCP process for Foundation Programme (FP) Resident Doctors should normally take place annually.
+The ARCP process for Foundation resident doctors should normally take place annually.
 Panels may be convened more frequently to deal with progression issues that occur outside the normal annual cycle.

 The approximate timeline for the FP ARCP process is shown in Appendix 1.